-Why test ballast water?
+Why treat ballast water?

-Our solutions for your BMWS
+Our solutions for your BWMS

-Wageningen Marine Research can assist you in preparing the Basic Approval and Final Approval dossier for the IMO.
-We are a member of the Control Union Certification Independent Laboratory which guides the creation of USCG dossier.
-We can conduct the land-based ballast water tests and WET tests for you.
+Wageningen Marine Research can assist you in preparing the G9 Basic Approval and Final Approval dossier for the IMO per the GESAMP-BWWG methodology, which is required for chemical-based systems.

 Pilot system tests

-Wageningen Marine Research can perform smaller-scale R&D tests of your pilot system to determine how effective the system is under different circumstances and when approriate, how improvements could be implemented.
+Wageningen Marine Research can perform smaller-scale R&D tests of your pilot system to determine how effective the system is under different circumstances and when appropriate, how improvements could be implemented.
 The Basic Approval tests can also be performed during these pilot tests.

 Whole Effluent Toxicity (WET) testing